filecoin-project/venus-docs/go-filecoin-tutorial/Getting-Started.md

 > **NOTICE:** Any flag passed to `go run ./build test` (e.g. `-cover`) will be passed on to `go test`.

-If you have **problems with the build**, please consult the [Troubleshooting](https://go.filecoin.io/go-filecoin-tutorial/Troubleshooting-&-FAQ.html) section of this documentation.
+**For all problems with the build**, please consult the [Troubleshooting](https://go.filecoin.io/go-filecoin-tutorial/Troubleshooting-&-FAQ.html) section of this documentation.

 ## Start running Filecoin

-1. If you have run go-filecoin before, remove existing Filecoin repo (**this will delete all previous filecoin data**):
+1. If `go-filecoin` has been run on the system before, remove existing Filecoin repo (**this will delete all previous filecoin data**):
     ```sh
     rm -rf ~/.filecoin
     ```